Why I photographed them this way (Part 3)

 Value Established – Not Added

 Your branding through all your materials can help set you apart.
-If you have a clean logo and design in all your materials this packaging of your photos will give you an X in your column if another photographer lacks this.
+If you have a clean logo and design in all your materials, this packaging of your photos will give you an X in your column if another photographer lacks this.

-If you are personally marketing to clients by addressing things specific to them give yourself another X. Having a photographer write to a client and say you were thinking of them and had an idea for them.
-Your idea would be something specific like I know you have an event coming up or I noticed one of your employees just got recognized, how about a photo and story to let people know about them.
+If you are personally marketing to clients by addressing things specific to them, give yourself another X. Have a photographer write to a client and say you were thinking of them and had an idea for them.
+Your idea would be something specific, like, “I know you have an event coming up, or I noticed one of your employees just got recognized.
+How about a photo and story to let people know about them?”

-If your deliverable is professional like a printed DVD/CD and not just a sharpie on a disc for example, give yourself another X.
+If your deliverable is professional, like a printed DVD/CD, and not just a Sharpie on a disc, for example, give yourself another X.

-If you have experience or a specialty that most other photographers cannot deliver, then give yourself an X if this is part of the consideration for a project.
+If you have experience or a specialty that most other photographers cannot deliver, give yourself an X if this is part of the consideration for a project.

 Do your clients talk about you to their friends?
 If you have gotten jobs due to referrals in the past and continue to do so, give yourself another X.